What Causes Most Semi-Truck Accidents?

 - Who the liable parties are

-In general, even the most straightforward truck accident cases can take time to resolve, and those that end up in court tend to take longer than those that can be resolved out of court.
+Cases take time to investigate properly, and cases that end up in court tend to take longer than those that can be resolved out of court.

 How Can a Truck Accident Lawyer Help Me?